akouk/trie-based-kv-database/README.md

-# Distributed, fault-tolerant, Key:Value Database
+# Distributed Trie-based Key:Value Database

 This is a distributed, fault-tolerant, key-value database implementation that allows clients to connect with multiple servers to store and retrieve data.
 The key-value pairs are stored in a Trie data structure and the servers use a consensus algorithm to ensure data consistency.